dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

 this.

 Note that several instructions have been omitted for brevity in the above example.
-Consult the reverse proxy section for a detailed configuration guide.
+Consult the reverse proxy section for a detailed guide.

 ## Analytics cache configuration